go-gitea/docs/content/doc/usage/backup-and-restore.en-us.md

 * `log/` - this will contain various logs.
 You don't need these if you are doing a migration.

+Intermediate backup files are created in a temporary directory specified either with the `--tempdir` command-line parameter or the `TMPDIR` environment variable.

 ## Restore Command (`restore`)

 WIP: Does not exist yet.